wp-plugins/woocommerce-product-price-based-on-countries/readme.txt

 == Description ==

 **WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to set dynamic pricing for products based on the country of your website's visitors.

-The plugin gets the country using your favorite IP geolocation RESTful service (e.g. ipinfo.io, ipinfodb.com or db-ip.com) and displays product price you have defined previously for this country (or group of countries), if you didn't have defined a price for this country shows the regular price.
+The plugin gets the country using your favorite IP geolocation RESTful service (e.g. ipinfo.io, ipinfodb.com or db-ip.com) and displays product price and currency you have defined previously for this country (or group of countries), if you didn't have defined a price for this country shows the regular price.

 This plugin is WooCommerce 2.x compatible.